ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 described in the `IMF Design Guide`_

 A platform should export the following APIs to support the IMF.
-The following text briefly describes each api and its implementation in ARM standard platforms.
+The following text briefly describes each api and its implementation in Arm standard platforms.
 The API implementation depends upon the type of interrupt controller present in the platform.
-ARM standard platform layer supports both `ARM Generic Interrupt Controller version 2.0 (GICv2)`_ and `3.0 (GICv3)`_.
-Juno builds the ARM
-Standard layer to use GICv2 and the FVP can be configured to use either GICv2 or GICv3 depending on the build flag ``FVP_USE_GIC_DRIVER`` (See FVP platform specific build options in `User Guide`_ for more details).
+Arm standard platform layer supports both `Arm Generic Interrupt Controller version 2.0 (GICv2)`_ and `3.0 (GICv3)`_.
+Juno builds the Arm platform layer to use GICv2 and the FVP can be configured to use either GICv2 or GICv3 depending on the build flag ``FVP_USE_GIC_DRIVER`` (See FVP platform specific build options in `User Guide`_ for more details).

 See also: `Interrupt Controller Abstraction APIs`__.